 3. Liquitex Basics Acrylic Paint Tube Set – Best Acrylic Paint for Pouring

-First Impressions
+Unpacking and First Impressions

 The package comes in a large white box, and once you open that box, the chances are good that most of the paint is all jumbled up since nothing is holding them asides from a thin sheet of plastic.
-Moving on, each tube carries 22ml of acrylic paint, and I’m glad they used screw caps on these since snap caps have a higher chance of leaking, especially if the paints are on a light box like the one Liquitex used on this kit.
+Moving on, each tube carries 22ml of acrylic paint, and we’re glad they used screw caps on these since snap caps have a higher chance of leaking, especially if the paints are on a light box like the one Liquitex used on this kit.

 Performance

-As you would expect with Liquitex, the performance on this kit is excellent.
-It’s thick and has a consistency similar to melted butter.
-Using it with brushes is an incredible experience.
 Like the other Liquitex kit we mentioned, it sits perfectly between not being sticky and not slippery.
 With its consistency, putting details with fine brushes is effortless, texturing is also straightforward.
-But, with this kit, color mixing is a bit tricky.

 You might be wondering why we picked thick paint for the best acrylic paint for pouring?
 The main reason is how great this paint performs, even if diluted with water.
 The colors are relatively accurate even when watered down, and it still has a bit of a creamy consistency, so it won’t blend so easily with other colors, which will allow for great swirling and solid drips.
-And use many colors that this kit includes, and you might get a great pour abstract waiting for you.
-But, as you would expect with cheaper equipment, some of the color’s consistency is a bit stringy, some are not too lightfast, and some are not as pigmented as others.

 Pros and Cons